 Employees at Acumatica rate their Perk and Benefits Score a 71/100.

-Employees at Microsoft rate their Perk and Benefits Score a /100, with Communications and Customer Support as the two departments that rate their experience the highest.
+Employees at Microsoft rate their Perk and Benefits Score a /100, with Communications and Customer Success as the two departments that rate their experience the highest.

 Perk and Benefits Score